UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 ### Room

-The color zone indicated by signage in the room: Red, Orange, Blue, Yellow, Purple, Black, Sepia, or Green.
+The color zone indicated by signage in the room: Red, Orange, Blue, Yellow, Purple, Black, Pink, Sepia, or Green.

 ### Area